Curtis Weston: Playing career

-Born in Greenwich, London, Weston attended Erith Secondary School, and was spotted by a Millwall scout when playing for the school team and subsequently joined Millwall's youth academy.
+Born in Greenwich, London, Weston attended Erith Secondary School and was spotted by a Millwall scout when playing for the school team and subsequently joined Millwall's youth academy.
 In only his second appearance for Millwall's first team, he replaced player-manager Dennis Wise in the 89th minute of the 2004 FA Cup Final against Manchester United to become the youngest FA Cup finalist at the age of 17 years 119 days, beating the 125-year-old record of James F. M. Prinsep.
-He said "it's obviously the highlight of my career so far.
-I supported Manchester United as a kid so that made it even more special.
+He said, "It's obviously the highlight of my career so far.
+I supported Manchester United as a kid, so that made it even more special.
 I didn't get long on the pitch, but I got a few touches.
-I remember a sliding tackle on Ruud van Nistelrooy, and a 50–50 with Nicky Butt.
+I remember a sliding tackle on Ruud van Nistelrooy and a 50–50 with Nicky Butt.
 I kept my shirt, and I also got Mikaël Silvestre's".

 Weston moved to Swindon Town in July 2006 when Dennis Wise, now managing Swindon, signed him again.
 Weston finally managed a run of appearances and scored his first professional goal in a game against Bristol Rovers.
 He was released by Swindon a year later.
-Weston signed a two-year contract with Leeds United on 7 August 2007, the third time that Dennis Wise gave him a contract.
+Weston signed a two-year contract with Leeds United on 7 August 2007, the third time Dennis Wise gave him a contract.